top of page

 was noted by Inc.com as a critical book deciding the future of our cities.

-She is currently a Senior Fellow at New America's Political Reform Program where she leads the Participatory Democracy Project and an Affiliate Fellow at Harvard Kennedy School's Ash Center for Democratic Governance and Innovation and a Senior Advisor to the Harvard-Bloomberg City Leadership Initiative where she is conducting research to inform city leaders on building more equitable and inclusive civic engagement.
+She is currently a Senior Fellow at New America's Political Reform Program where she leads the Participatory Democracy Project and an Affiliate Fellow at Harvard Kennedy School's Ash Center for Democratic Governance and Innovation and a Senior Advisor to the Harvard-Bloomberg City Leadership Initiative where she teaches senior city leaders on designing public engagement to drive better community outcomes.

 She previously served in the Obama Administration as the White House Open Government and Innovation Advisor working to enhance civic engagement across the United States Government.

-She also served as an inaugural Columbia University World Projects Fellow where she is focused on addressing racial and economic inequality, advancing cities, and supporting democracy.
+She also served as an inaugural Columbia University World Projects Fellow.

 She has published in numerous academic and popular audience publications including The International Studies Review; PS: Journal of Political Science and Politics, and the Journal of Public Deliberation.
 Her popular writings have appeared in several news outlets including Axios, The Boston Globe, Foreign Affairs, NextCity, Slate, Stanford Social Innovation Review, TechCrunch, Vox, and The Washington Post.
 Updated writings, speaking engagements, and publications are available here.
 Please see below for a selection of works.